percona/percona-server/doc/source/release-notes/Percona-Server-5.7.23-23.rst

 * Changing ``rocksdb_update_cf_options`` returns any warnings and errors to the client instead of printing them to the server error log.
 For more information, see :psbug:`4258`.
+* A number of new variables were introduced for |MyRocks|:
+  :variable:`rocksdb_rows_filtered` to show the number of rows filtered out for TTL in MyRocks tables, :variable:`rocksdb_bulk_load_allow_sk` to allow adding secondary keys using the bulk loading feature, :variable:`rocksdb_error_on_suboptimal_collation` toggling warning or error in case of an index creation on a char field where the table has a sub-optimal collation, :variable:`rocksdb_stats_recalc_rate` specifying the number of indexes to recalculate per second, :variable:`rocksdb_commit_time_batch_for_recovery` toggler of writing the commit time write batch into the database, and :variable:`rocksdb_write_policy` specifying when two-phase commit data are actually written into the database.

 Bugs Fixed
 ==========